Nile Sisters Development Initiative

 NSDI’s leadership team sought funding from an impact-aligned lender to finance the acquisition of a 12,000-square-foot building to expand operations and course offerings in order to serve more refugees and immigrants.

 Located in the City Heights neighborhood near major transit, this new property allows the organization to offer licensed vocational nurse (LVN), home health aide, and phlebotomy training programs, in addition to their existing certified nursing assistant (CNA) training course.
 The building’s tenants will include other organizations which support the community such as union organizations, a long-term legal clinic, and other nonprofits.

-Mission Driven Finance also invited Civic San Diego, a local lender, to join us on this investment.
+Mission Driven Finance also invited Civic Communities, a local lender, to join us on this investment.
 Together, we are helping NSDI serve more immigrants and refugees.